TulaneCS/DxCxD/index.md

 The event will take place 9:00 am to 12:00 noon on April 28th, 2022, Thursday, in the Qatar Ballroom, Lavin-Bernick Center at Tulane University.

+For the full program and day of logistics please see the [2022 Event Information Page](/2022event.md)

 * Overview and Welcome (9:00 – 9:15)
 * Lightning Talks (9:15 - 10:15): Members of the organizing committee and the local community will speak briefly about efforts already underway.
 This will serve as a jumping off point for the workshop.
 * Break (10:15 - 10:30): Break and networking time and time to interact with posters from Tulane students and other community groups.
 Coffee and snacks will be provided.